hoangvanphi2004/Traffic/README.md

 - https://www.youtube.com/watch?v=yLX4ljnnQoY for a chilling soundtrack
 - Google for some beautiful car images
 - Lazyfoo for the instruction to make a 2D game.
 You can also learn it by click on this link https://lazyfoo.net/tutorials/SDL/index.php
+- And thank to this following people:
+  - Vu Tung Lam, Nguyen Huu Phuong for helping me fixing the code
+  - Bao Lam, Tran Duy Nguyen, Tran Gia Bao for testing the game
+  - Nguyen Thi Xuan Thanh for the visual issue
 - And me, the one who make this game.
 ## Contact
 If you have any idea or find any issue about my game.
 Please contact me!